2025–26 Cairns Taipans season

-The 2025–26 Cairns Taipans season is the 27th season of the franchise in the National Basketball League (NBL), and the fifth season under the leadership of their head coach Adam Forde.
+The 2025–26 Cairns Taipans season was the 27th season of the franchise in the National Basketball League (NBL), and the fifth season under the leadership of their head coach Adam Forde.
 After initially parting ways with the Taipans following the 2024–25 season, Forde re-signed as head coach on 13 June 2025.

 Standings

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.